openstack-archive/sahara-specs/specs/kilo/edp-data-sources-in-job-configs.rst

 Note that the substitution will occur during submission of the job to the cluster but will *not* alter the original JobExecution.
-This means that if a user relaunches a JobExecution or examines it, the orignal values will be present.
+This means that if a user relaunches a JobExecution or examines it, the original values will be present.

 The following non mutually exclusive configuration values will control this